 5. I daydreamed about kissing her more than sleeping with her whenever we were apart.

 7. Over the years, Sabrina and I have had plenty of falling-outs.
-I adored her and for months I downright resented her, however I never was ever “neutral” with her….which says a lot in my opinion.
+I adored her and for months I downright resented her, however I never was ever “neutral” with her…which says a lot in my opinion.

 8. She was and still is my greatest writing muse—no matter if we were on speaking terms or not.

-9. When I was in denial of how I felt about her, I would find excuses to go shop for birthday and Christmas gifts for my friends and family to the store she would buy her favorite perfume from.
+9. When I was in denial of how I felt about her, I would find excuses to go shop for birthday and Christmas gifts for my friends and family in the store where she would buy her favorite perfume from.
 When no one was looking, I would sniff the bottle of perfume like it was a line of cocaine.
 Love makes you do some crazy things.

 10. Her idiosyncrasies (such as scrunching her face in the mirror every time she’s doing her makeup, her insane klutziness or how she scratches her head like a monkey when she has writer’s block) are quirks I can’t possibly live without.